Vietnam.vn - Nền tảng quảng bá Việt Nam

 Domestic coffee prices increased at the beginning of the week, currently trading in the range of 132,000 - 134,200 VND/kg.
 Vietnam's coffee harvest is gradually coming to an end.
 According to the Customs Department, Vietnam's coffee exports in February reached 169,832 tons, equivalent to a turnover of 964.3 million USD, up 26.7% in volume and 32.3% in turnover compared to the previous month, and up 6.9% in volume and 82.6% in turnover compared to the same period last year.

-Meanwhile, the situation regarding Brazil's supply, information about lower-than-forecast rainfall in Brazilian coffee growing regions also supported coffee at the beginning of the week.
-In addition, in general, in February 2025, Brazil's total coffee exports decreased by about 10% compared to the same period last year, reaching only 3.27 million bags.
+Meanwhile, the situation regarding the Brazilian supply, information about lower than forecast rainfall in the Brazilian coffee growing regions also supported coffee at the beginning of the week.
+In addition, in February 2025, the total amount of coffee exported from Brazil decreased by about 10% compared to the same period last year, reaching only 3.27 million bags.

 Specifically, the Brazilian Coffee Association (Cecafe) said that Brazil's green coffee exports in February 2025 decreased by 11.7% in volume compared to the same period in 2024, reaching only 3 million bags (60kg type) due to uncompetitive prices when compared to other producers; Arabica exports decreased by 2% over the same period to 2.77 million bags; Robusta exports decreased sharply by about 60% to about 226,000 bags.